Skip to content

 The first homegrown herb mushrooms

-The first king oyster mushrooms in the cucumber jar can be harvested
+The first herb mushrooms in the cucumber jar can be harvested

-The harvest depends on the substrate quality and quantity.
-The The capacity of one pickle jar was enough for about ten king oyster mushrooms for me.
-This quantity was distributed over approximately three harvest waves.
-However, larger quantities of substrate in bags can also be grown through by the mycelium.
-The harvest is correspondingly larger.
+Harvesting depends on the quality of the substrate and the quantity.
+The Capacity of a cucumber jar has been enough for me about ten herb mushrooms.
+This amount has spread over about three harvest waves.
+However, larger amounts of substrate can also be grown through by the mycelium in bags.
+Accordingly, the harvest is larger.

-When no more king oyster mushrooms form, the substrate is used up.
-You can then simply Dispose of in organic waste or throw them on the compost heap.
-This method can also be used to grow oyster mushrooms or lime mushrooms.
+When no more herb mushrooms form, the substrate is used up.
+You can then simply dispose in organic waste or throw them on the compost heap.
+This method can also grow oyster mushrooms or lime mushrooms.

-Growing king oyster mushrooms yourself - mushroom cultivation as a hobby
+Grow herb mushrooms yourself - Mushroom growing as a hobby

 Herb mushrooms successfully grown yourself

-Ripe king oyster mushrooms on a large substrate block made of straw pellets and cardboard
+Ripe herb mushrooms on a large substrate block of straw pellets and cardboard

-King oyster mushrooms are one of the tastiest edible mushrooms that are so easy to grow yourself.
-Oyster mushrooms are even less demanding to grow.
+Herb mushrooms are one of the tastiest edible mushrooms, so easy to grow yourself.
+Oyster mushrooms are even more undemanding in cultivation.
 They grow faster and are more resistant to mold.
-However, mold growth in the substrate block cannot always be avoided.
-For this reason, I always use several substrate mixtures.
-A few failures due to mold are then not so significant.
+But mold in the substrate block can not always be avoided.
+For this reason, I always grow several substrate mixtures.
+A few failures due to mold then do not matter so much.

-If you enjoy this hobby, I recommend growing shiitake on coffee grounds.
-Coffee grounds are a substrate that requires higher standards of cleanliness.
-It is a very nutrient-rich substrate - both for tasty edible mushrooms and mold fungi.
-Last but not least, there are also countless other Coffee grounds applicationswith which you can reuse the leftovers of your coffee.
+If you find pleasure in this hobby, I recommend growing shiitake on coffee grounds.
+Coffee grounds as a substrate requires higher standards of cleanliness.
+It is a very nutrient rich substrate - both for tasty edible mushrooms and molds.
+Last but not least, there are also countless, other Coffee grounds applicationsWith these you can reuse the leftovers of your coffee.

-I hope that I have been able to help you with this article on growing king oyster mushrooms.
-If you have any questions, please get in touch!
+I hope that I could help you with this article on the cultivation of herb mushrooms.
+If you have any questions, feel free to contact me!

 Stay sustainable,